-We see action plans terminated typically at the bottom of the J. The assumption is that the project isn’t working, things are worse instead of better and therefore the project is terminated.
+The assumption is that the project isn’t working, things are worse instead of better and therefore the project is terminated.

-If everyone understood before implementing the change that the ‘J-Curve effect’ will take place, it would be possible to work through the initial decline and then enjoy the benefits of a successful project shortly thereafter.
+If everyone understood before implementing the change that the ‘J-Curve Effect’ will take place, it would be possible to work through the initial decline and then enjoy the benefits of a successful project shortly thereafter.

-As an example, let’s say a business owner would like to leave a construction crew unattended for a period of time in order to meet with potential customers.
+Let’s say a business owner would like to leave a construction crew unattended for a period of time in order to meet with potential customers.
 The business owner puts his best man in charge and leaves the crew under the control of the new supervisor.
 If there is a problem that comes up on the job, the new supervisor will do his best to deal with it.
 When the boss returns the new supervisor will report how things went.
 If the new supervisor’s decision wasn’t as good as the boss would have made, the boss now has a choice:

 a) Say, “This idea isn’t working; let’s forget the project and I will stay with the crew forever to deal with the problems my way.”